TitansProductions/tp_stables/README.md

 5. TPZ SkillCheck: https://github.com/TPZ-CORE/tpz_skillcheck (for taming)
 6. TP Containers: https://titans-productions.tebex.io/package/6559704

-## Features

-We provide you all the following features:

-__Horses:__

-1. **Horse Training** — When a horse is not trained, the statistics of this horse will be lower - until this horse gets trained.
-(Supports Jobs Only)
-2. **Horse Taming** — When a horse is tamed, this horse can be sold to the stable or become yours (Supports Jobs / Not).
-3. **Horse Bags, Brushing & Feeding actions.**
-4. **Horse Outfit Components** — The outfits of the horses spawn properly with a rendering system, all components are local-sided.
-5. **Horse Shoes** — When a horse is wearing horse shoes, there will NOT be any stamina consumption.
-6. **Horse Reviving** — A horse trainer can revive with an injection horses who are unconscious.
-7. **Aging System** — An aging system for the horses which prevents a horse to live forever but having a real-time aging.
-8. **Owned Horse Limitations** — This can be used for normal users to prevent having many horses on their ownership.
-9. **Hunting Wagon** — A system to store or take out animal pelts or animals through the hunting wagon.

-__Wagons:__

-1. **Wagon Wheel Repairs** — The required jobs will be able to repair the destroyed wagon wheels.
-Once the wagon is stored, the system checks which wheels are broken or not, in order to spawn the wagon the next time with the correct destroyed wheels.
-2. **Wagon Storage, Wardrobe, Store and Repair actions.**
-3. **Wagon Outfit Components** — The outfits of the wagons spawn properly with a rendering system, all components are local-sided.

 ## Commands

 | Command                          | Ace Permission                     | Description                                                               | Console / TXAdmin Console Support |